INFORMATION MANAGEMENT AND TECHNOLOGY

 Changes to Disability Reporting in Annual Reports

 Since 1994, Commonwealth departments and agencies have reported on their performance as policy adviser, purchaser, employer, regulator and provider under the Commonwealth Disability Strategy.
-In 2007 - 2008, reporting on the employer role was transferred to the Australian Public Service Commission’s State of the Service Report and the APS Statistical Bulletin.
+In 2007-2008, reporting on the employer role was transferred to the Australian Public Service Commission’s State of the Service Report and the APS Statistical Bulletin.
 These reports are available at www.apsc.gov.au.
-From 2010 - 2011, departments and agencies are no longer required to report on these functions.
+From 2010-2011, departments and agencies were no longer required to report on these functions.

 Freedom of Information

-Agencies subject to the Freedom of Information Act 1982 (Cth) (FOI Act) are required to publish information to the public as part of the Information Publication Scheme (IPS).
-This requirement is in Part II of the FOI Act and has replaced the former requirement to publish a Section 8 statement in an annual report.
-An agency plan showing what information is published in accordance with the requirements is available at www.tsra.gov.au/media-and-publications/information-publication-scheme/tsra-information-publication-scheme-agency-plan.
+Agencies subject to the Freedom of Information Act 1982 (Cth) are required to publish information to the public as part of the Information Publication Scheme.
+This requirement is in Part II of the Act and has replaced the former requirement to publish a section 8 statement in an annual report.
+An agency plan showing what information is published in accordance with the requirements is available on the TSRA’s website (www.tsra.gov.au/media-and-publications/information-publication-scheme/tsra-information-publication-scheme-agency-plan).

 The TSRA has a property portfolio which includes office accommodation at three sites on Thursday Island; the Gab Titui Cultural Centre; and residential accommodation, consisting of 53 houses and apartments.
-The TSRA also owns and maintains the Green Hill Fort.
-The Green Hill Fort is a listed place on the Commonwealth Heritage list.
-In addition, the TSRA has a fleet of vehicles and vessels – most of which are located on outer island communities in the Torres Strait as part of the TSRA ranger programme.
+The TSRA also owns and maintains the historic Green Hill Fort.
+The Green Hill Fort is listed on the Commonwealth Heritage List.
+In addition, the TSRA has a fleet of vehicles and vessels – most of which are located on outer island communities in the Torres Strait as part of the TSRA Ranger Programme.

 Schedules for regular maintenance of property and assets are in place and these works are contracted out to appropriate tradespeople.
-Ongoing repairs and maintenance have been carried out in a way that considers our obligations to environmental sustainability, meets government procurement guidelines and supports Indigenous and local businesses.
+Ongoing repairs and maintenance are carried out in a way that meets the TSRA’s obligations to environmental sustainability, meets government procurement guidelines and supports Indigenous and local businesses.

-In 2014 - 2015, a medium works project, approved by the public works committee, was underway for an 18-dwelling residential development on Clark Street on Thursday Island.
+A works project, approved by the public works committee, is underway for an 18-dwelling residential development on Clark Street on Thursday Island.
 The construction of this housing is expected to reduce the TSRA’s reliance on rental accommodation and provide longer term financial benefits for the TSRA.

 Disclosure of Sacred Matters

-In accordance with section 144ZB(4) of the Aboriginal and Torres Strait Islander Act 2005 (Cth), the TSRA Annual Report 2014 - 2015 does not disclose any matters known to the TSRA to be held sacred by Torres Strait Islanders or Aboriginal people.
+In accordance with section 144ZB(4) of the Aboriginal and Torres Strait Islander Act 2005 (Cth), the TSRA Annual Report 2015-2016 does not disclose any matters known to the TSRA to be held sacred by Torres Strait Islander or Aboriginal people.